-| &#8220;In point of fact, those Christians only were called to the synod who accept the fundamental grounds laid down by the Consultative Committee, in their Circular of March 31.&#8221;&#8212;*Archives,* Sept.
-8.
+¦ "In point of fact, those Christians only were called to the synod who accept the fundamental grounds Laid down by the Consultative Committee, in their Circular of March 31." *Archives*, September 8.

 {240}

 the unity which is according to God, without seeking to make one according to man.
 There are those who, having no idea of the Church of God, will only have the Bible to be enabled only to profess that which reason accepts.
 Others, to put a barrier to that licentiousness, make professions of faith, to gather people according to those ideas.
-What is wanting is the unity of the Church of God, which possesses the whole truth, which is the &#8220;pillar and the ground of the truth,&#8221; as the Bible is its perfect rule.
+What is wanting is the unity of the Church of God, which possesses the whole truth, which is the "pillar and the ground of the truth," as the Bible is its perfect rule.